2002 Toyota Century V12 (GZG50)

 Manufacture date: 2002.05

-Daigo (great enlightenment) Wealthy Green Mica with Blue Wool jacquard Cloth
+Daigo (great enlightenment) Wealthy Green Mica (also called Ebony Teal) with Blue-Grey Wool Jacquard Cloth

 Dual EMV: Dual Multi-Media screens with TV, Navigation and Text Multiplexing